BigDogEnergy/meetpup/README.md

     ```json
     {
-      "name": "Evening Tennis on the Water",
+      "name": "Beau's Secret Helpers",
-      "about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
-Singles or doubles.",
+      "about": "It takes a village to raise a wolf puppy.
+Especially one as spoiled as Beau.",
       "type": "In person",
-      "private": true,
+      "private": false,
-      "city": "New York",
+      "city": "San Diego",
-      "state": "NY",
+      "state": "CA"
     }
     ```